Sunethra-afk/BDA_1BM16CS111/README.md

 ---

 II.
 Perform the following  DB operations using Cassandra.
-1.Create  a keyspace by name Library
+1. Create  a keyspace by name Library
 2. Create a column family by name Library-Info with attributes Stud_Id Primary Key,
      Counter_value of type Counter,